 Maude is the National Chairperson of the Council of Canadians and chairs Food & Water Watch’s board.
 She is also an executive member of the San Francisco-based International Forum on Globalization and a Councillor with the Hamburg-based World Future Council.
 Maude is the recipient of eight honorary doctorates as well as many awards, including the 2005 Right Livelihood Award (known as the “Alternative Nobel”), the Citation of Lifetime Achievement at the 2008 Canadian Environment Awards, and the 2009 Earth Day Canada Outstanding Environmental Achievement Award.
 In 2008/2009, she served as Senior Advisor on Water to the 63rd President of the United Nations General Assembly.
-She is also the best selling author or co-author of 16 books, including the international best seller Blue Covenant: The Global Water Crisis and The Coming Battle for the Right to Water.
+She is also the best-selling author or co-author of 16 books, including Blue Future: Protecting Water for People and the Planet Forever and Blue Covenant: The Global Water Crisis and The Coming Battle for the Right to Water.
 Learn more about Maude Barlow.

 Wenonah is the Executive Director of Food & Water Watch.
 She has worked extensively on energy, food, water and environmental issues at the national, state and local level.
 Experienced in developing policy positions and legislative strategies, she is also a skilled and accomplished organizer, having lobbied and developed grassroots field strategy and action plans.
 From 1997 to 2005 she served as Director of Public Citizen‚ Energy and Environment Program, which focused on water, food, and energy policy.
 From 1996 to 1997, she was environmental policy director for Citizen Action, where she worked with the organization’s 30 state-based groups.
 From 1989 to 1995 she was at the Union of Concerned Scientists where as a senior organizer, she coordinated broad-based, grassroots sustainable energy campaigns in several states.
 She has an M.S. in Applied Anthropology from the University of Maryland.